 Ability to run, debug the process logs jobs and trace execution logs

 Enterprise Meta-Environment (EME): It’s an environment for storage and also metadata management (Both business and technical metadata).
 The metadata is accessed from the graphical development environment and also the web browser or the cooperating command line.
-It is ab initio repository for any placeholders.
+It is an ab initio repository for any placeholders.

 Let us move to the next Ab initio interview questions.

-8.How data is processed and what are the fundamentals of this approach?
+8.How data is processed, and what are the fundamentals of this approach?